Components

 Project Location: drycc/fluentbit

-Project Location: drycc/prometheus
+Project Location: drycc/victoriametrics

-Prometheus is a system monitoring and alerting system.
+Victoriametrics is a system monitoring and alerting system.
 It was opensourced by SoundCloud in 2012 and is the second project both to join and to graduate within Cloud Native Computing Foundation after Kubernetes.
-Prometheus stores all metrics data as time series, i.e metrics information is stored along with the timestamp at which it was recorded, optional key-value pairs called as labels can also be stored along with metrics.
+Victoriametrics stores all metrics data as time series, i.e metrics information is stored along with the timestamp at which it was recorded, optional key-value pairs called as labels can also be stored along with metrics.

 HelmBroker